jackastner/FoodDesertServer/README.md

 * Install spatialite 4.3.0
 * Install JDK8
 * `git clone https://github.com/jackastner/FoodDesertServer.git`
 * Enter a google api key valid for use with the Google Places API into the file `google_api_key` in the root of this repository.
 * `./gradlew test`

 If the Gradle build succeeds and all tests pass, the project has been successfully setup.
 The most common reason for failing tests is a missing or invalid API key.

+# Prepare Road Network Database
+The server uses data from Open Street Map to compute a 1 mile walking distance buffer around grocery stores.
+Since this data can be extreamly large and areas of interest depend on the user, it is not included in the repository; however, it is available for free download from Open Street Map.

+* Visit the [OSM export website](https://www.openstreetmap.org/export).
+Use the controls to select an area of interest then download the data from OSM or one of their mirrors.
+* Process the data with the provided `mknetwork` script.
+This script runs the Spatialite tool for processing OSM data then performs post processing to transform the data into the EPGS used by the server.

+        ./mknetwork network.db map.osm

 # Run Server
 First, follow the the steps in Project Setup.
 You can then choose to run the server directly through Gradle or by building and executing a jar file.

 ## Run with Gradle
 `./gradlew run`
-This will start the server using the google api key entered during setup and using the default database file (`data.db`).
+This will start the server using the google api key entered during setup and using the default database files (`data.db` and `network.db`).

 ## Build the Jar
 * `./gradlew jar`
 * `java -jar build/libs/FoodDesertServer.jar` to see usage information.

-      Usage: java -jar FoodDesertServer.jar database_file [google_api_key]
+        Usage: java -jar FoodDesertServer.jar database_file network_database_file [google_api_key]
             database_file: SqLite database file containing tables created by this server.
+            network_database_file: SqLite database file containing tables created by spatialite_osm_net
             google_api_key: a valid key for the Google Places API.
 If omitted, this program will look for a Java properties file containing a key value pair: google_api_key=$YOUR_API_KEY

-* `java jar build/libs/FoodDesertServer.jar data.db` to run in the default configuration.
+* `java jar build/libs/FoodDesertServer.jar data.db network.db` to run in the default configuration.

 # Use Server
-Once the server is running, the web interface is available at http://localhost:4567/food_desert_map.html .
+Once the server is running, the web interface is available at http://localhost:4567/food_desert_map.html.
 The interface provides access to methods defined in FoodDesertQueryHandler and displays results on a map.

 ---

 # Unimplemented Features

 * Obtain and display polygon(s) representing areas that are food deserts (Completed but subpoints aren't).
-  * Generate these polygons using walking distance (rather than Euclidean distance).
+  * Generate these polygons using walking distance (rather than Euclidean distance) (in progress).
   * Account for location in these polygons.
 In Suburban and rural areas, distance to a grocery store can be much larger without being a food desert.
 * Find alternative data sources.
 Google Places API will be paid only soon (It still works for some reason).
   * PG county data website provides grocery store locations that could be loaded into the database.
 Presumably other data sources like this exist.
   * I would like to find a solution that can get data for arbitrary locations like the Places API.
 * Switch user interface to OSM.